 - Fawn Krieger

-- Fawn Krieger is a NY-based artist, she received her BFA from Parsons School of Design, and her MFA from Bard College’s Milton Avery Graduate School of the Arts.
-Her work has been exhibited at The Kitchen (NY), Art in General (NY), Nice & Fit Gallery (Berlin), The Moore Space (Miami), Von Lintel Gallery (NY), the Rose Art Museum at Brandeis University (Boston), Portland Institute for Contemporary Art (OR), Human Resources (LA), Fleisher Ollman Gallery (Philadelphia), Soloway Gallery (NY), Galerie West (the Hague), and Neon>fdv (Milan).
-Krieger is the recipient of numerous grants including Art Matters Foundation (2008) and the Jerome Foundation (2007), and she just completed the 2012-2013 Ceramics Residency at the Abrons Art Center.
+- Fawn Krieger is a NY-based artist, whose multi-genre works examine themes of touch, ownership and exchange.
+She received her BFA from Parsons School of Design, and her MFA from Bard College’s Milton Avery Graduate School of the Arts.
+Her work has been exhibited at The Kitchen, Art in General, Nice & Fit Gallery, The Moore Space, Von Lintel Gallery, the Rose Art Museum at Brandeis University, Portland Institute for Contemporary Art, Human Resources, Fleisher Ollman Gallery, Real Art Ways, Soloway Gallery, and Neon>fdv.
+Krieger is the recipient of numerous grants including those from Art Matters Foundation, Jerome Foundation, and the American Council on Germany.
+Her work has been featured in the New York Times, Artforum, Art in America, Sculpture Magazine, NY Arts, Flash Art, and Texte zur Kunst.

 - Heather Guertin